The Sender-Excited Secret Key Agreement Model: Capacity, Reliability and Secrecy Exponents: Introduction

-For the error exponent theorem, we derive exponentially decaying rates for two types of ``errors'': (i) the decoding error probability at the legitimate receiver, which corresponds to the \emph{reliability exponent}, and (ii) the key leakage rate to the eavesdropper, which corresponds to the \emph{secrecy exponent}.
-In the analysis of the reliability exponent, the legitimate receiver uses a combination of a maximum likelihood and a maximum {\em a-posteriori} (ML-MAP) decoder to jointly decode the sender's source $X^n$ and her private source of randomness (or message) $M$.
+We introduce a new type of decoder for the legitimate receiver, Bob, to use.
+This decoder is a combination of a maximum likelihood and a maximum {\em a-posteriori} (ML-MAP) decoder.
+Bob decodes jointly the sender's source $X^n$ and the sender's private source of randomness (or message) $M$.
 The resulting reliability exponent expression can be specialized to Gallager's channel coding error exponent~\cite[Sec.\ 5.6]{gallagerIT} and Gallager's source coding error exponent~\cite{gallager76}.
 On the other hand, in the key leakage analysis, the secrecy exponent we derive captures the leakage due to Eve's channel $p(z|s)$ and the leakage due to the correlation between Alice's variable $X$ and Eve's variable $Z$ in a transparent manner.
 Our analysis builds on the work by Hayashi in~\cite{Hayashi, Hayashi06}, where he links the leakage rate of a wiretap channel to channel resolvability and identification coding~\cite{Han}.
 This connection is also examined Bloch and Laneman~\cite{Bloch} where they derive the capacity of general wiretap channels from an information spectrum perspective~\cite{Han}.
-Our secrecy exponent results, which are developed in Section \ref{sec:exponent_result}, can be specialized to that for the wiretap channel~\cite{Hayashi, Hayashi06} and that for the secret key generation from correlated source setting~\cite{BBCM95,Wat10, Hayashi, chou_it10}.
-The difference vis-\`{a}-vis \cite{chou_it10} is that the methods to bound the exponents for both reliability and secrecy involve both the wiretap channel coding and the source coding.
-This would become clear from our discussion in Section~\ref{sec:exponent_result} where we specialize the result in this paper to various known models.
-Thus the model here is more general than existing ones.
-Note that the criterion for exponential decay is much stronger than the usual strong secrecy \cite{maurer93}.
-We focus on this exponential notion because it quantifies how fast the error probability and information rate decays to zero.
+Our secrecy exponent results, which are developed in Section \ref{sec:exponent_result}, can be specialized to the wiretap channel~\cite{Hayashi, Hayashi06} and to the secret key generation from correlated source setting~\cite{BBCM95,Wat10, Hayashi, chou_it10}.
+The difference vis-\`{a}-vis the motivating work~\cite{chou_it10} is that the methods used to bound the exponents for both reliability and secrecy involve both wiretap channel coding and source coding.
+This will become clear in Section~\ref{sec:exponent_result} where we specialize our results to various known problems.
+Note that the criterion for exponential decay of the key leakage rate is much stronger than the usual strong secrecy \cite{maurer93}.
+We focus on this exponential notion because it quantifies how fast the error probability and information rate decays to zero and because it reveals a natural tradeoff between the attainable reliability and secrecy exponents.